Tropical Storm Beryl (1994): Georgia and the Carolinas

 Heavy rainfall was observed in some parts of South Carolina with about 12 in falling in the mountainous region of the state, including a peak precipitation total of 17.45 in near Lake Jocassee.
 The Saluda River north of Greenville experienced its worst flooding in at least 60 years, while the Reedy River reached moderate flood stage in Greenville.
 Several businesses and homes along the Saluda River and its tributaries were flooded or destroyed.
 Mudslides and flood waters in Oconee County damaged a number of bridges and roadways.
 Damage in South Carolina reached about $40 million, with $37 million of that total caused by tornadoes and thunderstorm winds.
 After the storm, then-Governor Carroll A. Campbell Jr. declared a state of emergency for Lexington County due to tornado damage and dispatched 100 South Carolina National Guard police to the area.

 The storm produced 5 to 9 in of precipitation in western North Carolina.
 Flashing flooding and rapidly rising streams forced hundreds of people to evacuate.
 The French Broad River at Rosman crested at 14.1 ft, nearly 1 ft short of the record height set during Hurricane Hilda in 1964.
 Floodwaters washed out bridges and roads and resulted the closure of businesses and schools in several counties.
-Farther east, Guilford County observed 1.28 in of rain in only 33 minutes, flooding numerous roads and causing 11 car accidents.
+Farther east, Guilford County observed 1.28 in of rain in only 33 minutes, flooding numerous roads and causing 11 car accidents, with one person succumbing to her injuries in 2026.
 Several tornadoes were also spawned in the state.
 The first tornado was an F1 twister that touched down near Earl.
 It destroyed a mobile home, severely damaged another home, and downed several trees and power lines.
 An F2 spawned in northern Catawba County near Hickory destroyed two mobile home and another home, damaged several chimneys and roofs, acutely damaged cars and trucks, and overturned a number of trailers.
 In Iredell County, an F0 tornado damaged six mobile homes, toppled a wall at a home under construction, and knocked over trees and power lines.
 Another F1 tornado in Harnett County near Buies Creek downed a number of trees and damaged several mobile homes, trapping some people inside.